 - If a project exceeds its allocation of CPU time, you can keep working but at a lower priority in the queue.
 We call this the bonus queue.

 - Data storage.
 It takes disk space to store sequences and related data.
 Space is usually measured in GB.

-- The sequencing facility should be able to tell you roughly how much space the raw sample will take.
-When you're working with the data, it usually expands by a factor ranging between 50%-300%, and you will need to account for this when you apply for a storage project.
+- The data production facility should be able to tell you roughly how much space the raw sample will take.
+When you're working with the data, it usually expands by a some factor, and you will need to account for this when you apply for a storage project.

 - The storage system attached to Rackham is named Crex.